Open field under a soft daylight sky

 Can people with ADHD actually meditate?

 Yes.
 But not with meditation designed for neurotypical brains.
 ADHD meditation needs shorter sessions (2-5 minutes), movement options, and reframing racing thoughts as normal.
 When adapted to ADHD neurology, meditation helps with emotional regulation, impulsivity, and focus.
+To see which type of meditation fits you, the quiz takes about two minutes and accounts for how a fast brain works.

 Why does "clear your mind" fail for ADHD?